fscorrupt/awesome-stars/README.md

 - [oliverbravery/PrintGuard](https://github.com/oliverbravery/PrintGuard) - Local, real-time 3D printing failure detection and monitoring on edge devices.
 - [9001/copyparty](https://github.com/9001/copyparty) - Portable file server with accelerated resumable uploads, dedup, WebDAV, SFTP, FTP, TFTP, zeroconf, media indexer, thumbnails++ all in one file
 - [baervers23/still-Membarr](https://github.com/baervers23/still-Membarr) - Yoruio's Discord Bot to invite a user to a Plex or Jellyfin server - with small modifications
-- [RazgrizHsu/immich-deduper](https://github.com/RazgrizHsu/immich-deduper) - AI-powered duplicate photo finder for Immich - find and remove similar images
+- [RazgrizHsu/immich-deduper](https://github.com/RazgrizHsu/immich-deduper) - duplicate photo finder for Immich - find and remove similar images
 - [jsharkey13/iphone_backup_decrypt](https://github.com/jsharkey13/iphone_backup_decrypt) - Decrypt an encrypted local iOS backup on Windows or MacOS
 - [helallao/perplexity-ai](https://github.com/helallao/perplexity-ai) - Unofficial API Wrapper for Perplexity.ai + Account Generator with Web Interface
 - [silkyclouds/PMDA](https://github.com/silkyclouds/PMDA) - 🎶 It’s fun to de-dupe with P.M.D.A.! 🎶 🎵 It’s fun to de-dupe with P.M.D.A.! 🎵 📂 We scan your Plex and we make it neat, 🎧 One clean lib’, oh what a feat!